palto42/caltimer/README.md

 The idea of this project is to control different power switches via web-calender entries.
 I'm using Nextcloud to host the calendar, but any other server with a caldav interfce should work.

+The script needs to be called regularly by a cron job to check for calender entries and schedule the switching events.
+The time interval for calling teh script is defined in the configuration file /etc/caltimer/caltimer.ini

 Supported switched:
 * RC power plugs via 433 MHz transmitter (connected to Raspberry Pi GPIO)
 * Switch conencted directly to a GPIO port